If you’re wondering How Often Should You Feed a Bernedoodle, I will answer that question in this post.

-But, if you’re in a hurry the answer will depend on the size of the dog and if it’s a puppy or full-grown.
+But, if you’re in a hurry, the answer will depend on the size of the dog and if it’s a puppy or full-grown.

 Their gentle but playful nature makes them a popular choice for families with children, but even active seniors and singles can enjoy the company of a Bernedoodle.

 Also referred to as the Bernese Mountain Poo, Bernedoodles love to eat!
-In fact, they’ll eat almost anything you put in front of them.
+They’ll eat almost anything you put in front of them.

-Variation in breed types (toy, mini, and full-size), as well as the specific activity levels, age, and health of each dog, can further complicate the feeding time and schedule required for optimal health.
+Variations in breed types (toy, mini, and full-size), as well as the specific activity levels, age, and health of each dog, can further complicate the feeding time and schedule required for optimal health.

 Some of the most commonly experienced issues include musculoskeletal problems, skin disorders, congestive heart failure (CHF), Cushing’s disease, and certain cancers.

 Choosing Your Bernedoodle’s Food

 Pet owners typically choose one of four feeding methods for their dog: kibble, wet or moist dog food (in a can or moistened kibble), cooked food, or raw food.
 Each has its own set of pros and cons.

 Wet dog food can ease the transition for a weaning puppy, but the prolonged feeding of wet foods (particularly canned versions) can lead to digestive problems.